This guide will take through a trial run of the Luxedo Projection System software and projector from start to finish.

 Return to the MyLuxedo portal home page and click the 'CREATE' button in the top left corner.

-Give your project a name and select the appropriate resolution for your projector.
-You may see multiple resolutions if you also own LuxLink projectors.
+Give your project a name and select your new Luxedo Projection System.
+You may see multiple options if you also own LuxLink projectors.
 When you have finished your selections, click 'CREATE' at the bottom left.

 This will create your first project and take you to the project editor.
 This is where you will do the bulk of your creative work with our software.